pushkarchafale/frontend-demos/gamepad-keyboard-map/README.md

-The is a code to map you gamepad events to keyboard events.
+The is a code to map your gamepad events to keyboard events.
 Allowing you to play your games on browser with gamepads.
 I wrote it to play mario with joystick here : https://supermarioemulator.com/